hevalazizoglu/sarcasm-detection/README.md

 # Sarcasm Detector

-This is a basic sarcasm detection implementation.
+This is basic sarcasm detection implementation.
 More details are to come, stay tuned!